-These activities, with support from activities in other WPs, will be intertwined and complement each other, in order to identify prospective stakeholders and engage them into the EGI-ACE environment.
-Additionally, there are a number of projects from the same call (INFRA-EOSC075) and the EOSC Future6 project that will conduct supporting activities, contributing to the EOSC cause.
-It is therefore important to align the communications and engagement activities with these projects (C-SCALE7, DICE8, OpenAire Nexus9, RELIANCE10), to reach a wider audience during joint events and cross-project dissemination activities.
+These activities, with support from activities in other WPs, are intertwined and complement each other, in order to identify prospective stakeholders and engage them in the EGI-ACE environment.
+Additionally, there are several projects from the same call (INFRAEOSC-075) and the EOSC Future6 project that conducts supporting activities, contributing to the EOSC strategy and mission.
+It is therefore important to align the communication and engagement activities with these projects (C-SCALE7, DICE8, OpenAire Nexus9, RELIANCE10), to reach a wider audience during joint events and cross-project dissemination activities.
+For this purpose, the project is an active participant in the cross-project and collaboration board meetings.